CEStewart1/CEStewart1/README.md

 Hi, my name is Cleo Stewart.
 Welcome to my GitHub profile.

+I began my career in business development within both the education and healthcare sectors, but I sought more than the routine of meeting quarterly targets.
+I wanted a challenge that would allow me to cultivate a specialized skillset while channeling my passion for problem-solving.
+This pursuit led me to the field of Technical Writing.

+What excites me most about this discipline is the opportunity for continuous growth.
+Technical writers are often expected to go beyond documentation, engaging in areas such as UX research, programming, and documenting diverse interfaces, including GUIs, CNIs, and APIs.
+These expectations encourage writers to expand their expertise and maintain a competitive edge in the field.
+​
-My journey into technical writing started with a genuine curiosity, how can complex ideas be transformed into effective documentation ?
-Along the way, I’ve learned from senior writers and earned certifications in Technical Writing and API Documentation.
-My toolkit includes Visual Studio Code, Git, Codeberg, markup formatting and UX research.
+Throughout this journey, I have earned certifications in Technical Writing and API Documentation, learned from experienced writers, and built a toolkit that includes Visual Studio Code, Git, Codeberg, markup formatting, and UX research.
+I have also explored design tools such as Figma to better integrate content with user experience.
+Today, I collaborate closely with engineering teams to deliver clear, high-quality documentation that empowers users and drives project success.

-Today, I collaborate with engineering teams to deliver high-quality documentation that supports project success.
-In addition to experimenting with design tools such as Figma.
-As a lifelong learner, I thrive in spaces where I can expand my skills and contribute to the success of innovative projects.

 - 🏠 **Residence**: USA
 - 💼 **Current Role**: Freelance Technical Writer